-ROYAL WEDDING: Meghan Markle & Prince Harry are married
+ROYAL WEDDING: Meghan Markle & Prince Harry wed

-(CNN) -- And they're married!
+LONDON (CNN) -- And they're married!
 Britain's Prince Harry and US actress Meghan Markle were wed Saturday at Windsor Castle in a ceremony that combined British pageantry with modern style.

 In a departure from tradition, Markle walked much of the way up the aisle unchaperoned, followed by her 10 bridesmaids and page boys -- a move that is unprecedented for a royal bride in Britain.